 I slowly started to realize this will be the first time in my entire life that I will have no way to contact my family for this length of time.
 I’ll have no idea what everyone is up to - whether they are happy and safe and alive or other, worrisome things like sad and endangered and not alive.
 I’m worried that my cats will miss me and that I will miss them, while I am birdwatching which is something they enjoy doing also.
 I’m worried that something important will happen and I’ll have no idea… until several days later.
 Yes, I know my fears are irrational, as fears tend to be.
 And no, that knowledge is not helping me at the moment, but thank you for asking.

 I was getting pretty worked up, and truthfully, being an asshole to myself and others.
-To entertain myself with sarcasm, I started called Vipassana “Mindfulness Jail”.
+To entertain myself with sarcasm, I started calling Vipassana “Mindfulness Jail”.
 “Ha ha I’m hilarious!”
 I thought, followed by the realization that in actual jail you can do many things, like read, workout, speak, join a gang, talk on the phone and reveal your tattoos (that’s another no-no at Vipassana, which is inconvenient to me as a tattooed lady, especially since many of my tattoos have words in them).

-I decided to talk to my partner Nycole about it, which I had been doing almost constantly, but instead I thought it might be good to talk about it in a constructive manner this time, because she was really, really annoyed with me, and because I needed to settle the hell down.
+I decided to talk to my partner about it, which I had been doing almost constantly, but instead I thought it might be good to talk about it in a constructive manner this time, because they were really, really annoyed with me, and because I needed to settle the hell down.
 Together we re-read the information on the website and that was good.
 I remembered all the stories of others who have gone and told myself that Yes, it will be hard, hella hard, and maybe even painful, but worth it in the end.

-Nycole offered to help me out with my to do list, which was a crazy long, classic Vanessa list that kept growing like a weed.
+They offered to help me out with my to do list, which was a crazy long, classic Vanessa list that kept growing like a weed.
 I've been putting a lot of pressure on myself to get certain things completed before I went away because I anticipate coming home will likely be a big readjustment and getting back into work mode might take awhile.
 Normally I like to do all the things myself, but in a moment of clarity I recognized that I did need to accept help, especially since I wasn’t asking, and it was being offered to me.
 So she did all the grocery shopping, picked up some other things and made us some food.
 It felt really good to have those things off my mind.
-She's so great!
+They're so great!

 Then the other night at dinner I forgot my cell phone at home.
 It was weird, in that it was very unlike me, and unfortunate in that my walk to dinner was not recorded in my health app, so clearly all those steps were for nothing (not really, but you know… kinda).
 In any case, it gave me a tiny glimpse into being apart from my phone and it was not pretty.
 I was okay at first, but every time someone else reached for their phone I felt a little FOMO ping in my brain.
 After an hour and a half I was jonesing to get home.
 That’s almost as long as ten days, but also, it definitely isn’t, so I'm a wee bit concerned about this whole phone detox thing.

 Today I was chopping some veggies and trying to look on the bright side of things, by thinking about how I would get a break from cooking food (like on vacation!) and that if anything in the teachings felt really out of alignment for me, that I would just do my own thing (sure, why not?!).
 At exactly that point I almost cut off the tip of my finger.
 I had, in fact, cut off the edge of my nail just missing my actual flesh.
-Message received, Universe, you sassy minx!
+Message received, Universe, you saucy minx!
 I decided that in exchange for not being maimed, I would put my faith in the process, and do exactly what I was told at all times, even though that’s not really my jam.
 I guess my worries can be meditated away between bouts of birdwatching, I hope.

 I still have 3 more days before my Vipassana officially starts, and I’ve already learned so much.
 One thing I’ve learned is that this is a big fucking deal for me.
 I suppose I knew that it was but my awareness of just how big a deal it is keeps growing.
 However, I tend to stick with something once I commit to it.
 So, I’m doing this thing.
 It’s happening.
 Though I reserve the right to remain totally freaked out, I’m still going forward, and that’s a good thing.
 I’ll write another blog post when I get home, and I’m choosing to have faith that all my good ideas and insights will come back to me when I sit down to write again.